ClassyOmkar/multi-agent-orchestrator-paramount/README.md

-# Multi-Agent Orchestrator (The "Paramount" Project)
+# Multi-Agent Orchestrator (The "Paramount" Assignment)

 ## This Isn't Just a Chatbot.
 This is a state-aware orchestration engine.
 I built this to solve a specific problem: **LLMs are great at thinking, but bad at following a multi-step process without getting distracted.**